-Our office will be working remotely starting Wednesday, March 18 due to COVID-19, however, we will continue to support the university and our processes as the university remains open.
+Our office is working remotely due to COVID-19, however, we will continue to support the university and our processes as the university remains open.
 We appreciate your continued patience and cooperation during this unprecedented time.
 We are here to help in any way we can, please do not hesitate to reach out with any questions or concerns, thank you!

 It is the goal of the office to ensure that all members of the University of Wisconsin Oshkosh community are able to engage in academic pursuits, obtain and maintain employment, and utilize university services without experiencing discrimination based upon race, religion, creed, color, sex, gender identity/expression, ancestry, national origin, age, marital status, relationship to other employees, sexual orientation, disability, veteran’s status, membership in the National Guard, state defense force or any other reserve component of the military forces of the United States or this state, arrest or conviction record, political affiliation, or other protected status.

 In addition, the office is committed to act affirmatively to eliminate under utilization of and increase opportunities for women and members of racial and ethnic minorities that have traditionally experienced discrimination.

 “Equal Employment Opportunity and Affirmative Action are shared responsibilities of the entire University community, including the administration, faculty, academic staff, university staff and students.”

 Although not a complete list, the UWO Office of Equal Opportunity, Equity & Affirmative Action: